Joey Wendle Player Props: Marlins vs. Yankees

-The Miami Marlins, including Joey Wendle (.065 batting average in his past 10 games), battle starter Michael King and the New York Yankees at LoanDepot park, Saturday at 4:10 PM ET.
+The Miami Marlins, including Joey Wendle (.097 batting average in his past 10 games), take on starting pitcher Gerrit Cole and the New York Yankees at LoanDepot park, Sunday at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Yankees.
+He had a one-hit showing in his previous game (1-for-3) against the Yankees.

 Joey Wendle Game Info & Props vs. the Yankees